 "I will not/cannot ... " - followed by the instruction or advice in full.

 Example: "ADVICE.
-Do not overtake the vessel North of you."
+Do not overtake the vessel north of you."

-Respond: "I will not overtake the vessel North of me."
+Respond: "I will not overtake the vessel north of me."
 4.6 Responses to orders and answers to questions of special importance both in external and on-board communication are given in wording in the phrases concerned.

 5 Distress, urgency and safety signals